Monthly Archives: March 2019

 In our desire to illumine the differences between visual and acoustic space, we have undoubtedly given a false impression: and that is that the normal brain, in its everyday functioning, cannot reconcile the apparently contradictory perceptions of both sides of the mind.

-Visual and acoustic space occur only with a variable ratio between them.
+Visual and acoustic space occur only in a variable relation or ratio between them.
 This variable ratio or “resonating interval” is the medium structuring them in this or that modulation that is their message in any (and every) particular case.

 media (…) are encountered in [all] doublets” (McLuhan and Watson, From Cliché to Archetype, 108)